-Duty of Care tells the inside story of Roger Cox, the first and only lawyer to have successfully sued both a government and an oil giant in landmark court cases that established catastrophic climate change can be made illegal.
-His ground-breaking case against the Dutch government and oil giant Shell was foundational in determining that those in power owe a duty of care to citizens to avoid catastrophic climate change, which stunned legal experts and sent shockwaves through parliaments and corporate boardrooms around the world.
+Duty of Care tells the inside story of Roger Cox, the first and only lawyer to have successfully sued both a government and an oil giant in landmark court cases that established climate inaction can be made illegal.
+His ground-breaking case against the Dutch government and oil giant Royal Dutch Shell has been foundational in determining that even private entities owe a duty of care to citizens to avoid catastrophic climate change, which stunned legal experts and sent shockwaves through parliaments and corporate boardrooms around the world.

 FILMMAKER'S STATEMENT: "As a climate activist, I was running out of ideas on how to make a profound change fast enough.
 As a filmmaker, I was desperately looking for the right story to make film on this our greatest challenge ever.
 But how and where to start?